Free Online Resources

 Social and Emotional Learning Resources

-The SEAL materials are designed to provide a whole-school approach to promoting social, emotional and behavioural skills.
+The SEAL materials are designed to provide a whole-school approach to promoting social, emotional, and behavioral skills.
 The materials provide a range of resources that can be used across the whole school.

 Tolerance.Org

-This site offers classroom activities geared towards teaching tolerance.
+This site offers classroom activities geared toward teaching tolerance.
 These easy-to-use activities can be implemented directly or adapted for classroom needs.

 World Peace Society of Australia